mitsuoxv/tqr/README.md

 In the above examples, `sum` function transforms a numeric vector.

 tsibble package provides `difference` function, which also transforms a time-wise numeric vector.
-Using it, I can create a new variable “diff”.
+Using it, you can create a new variable “diff”.

 ``` r
 aus_arrivals %>%